 You're only able to snooze acknowledged incidents.
 You can acknowledge an incident from either the web or mobile application.
 The following example outlines snoozing an incident in the web UI:

 - Acknowledge the incident.

-- Select Snooze and the length of time the incident should be snoozed.
+- The Acknowledge button will be replaced with a Snooze button.
+Select Snooze and the length of time the incident should be snoozed.